MarijaStanojcic/RDatasets/README.md

 # R Shiny

-Here is the link https://marija-stanojcic.shinyapps.io/R_datasets/ to my R Shiny app, where you can actually search through all of these data, see the preview and summary of the data that you are interestin in.
+Here is the link https://marija-stanojcic.shinyapps.io/R_datasets/ to my R Shiny app, where you can actually search through all of these data, see the preview and summary of the data that you are interested in.